codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/migration.rst

 You can use (migrate) with the following options:

-- ``-g`` - to chose database group, otherwise default database group will be used.
+- ``-g`` - to specify database group.
+If specified, only migrations for the specified database group will be run.
+If not specified, all migrations will be run.
 - ``-n`` - to choose namespace, otherwise ``App`` namespace will be used.
 - ``--all`` - to migrate all namespaces to the latest migration.